 Michael: Yes, I wrote an e-book titled, ‘Make Your Idea an App Store App – 8 Secrets Behind Creating a Successful Mobile Application,’ which is available on Amazon.
 It details how to come up with a successful app idea, find and manage a development team, and successfully publish your app to the app store.

 Michael: Personally, I like to get out in the open.
 I feel that media exposure is key to gaining traction for your startup and attracting users.
-My first app, SociaLink was recently featured in Entrepreneur Magazine (June 2013 Issue) and it has helped us gain a large amount of users.
-Also, my newest app company, Apps on the Map, released their first app, Official Cat Beard App, 2 weeks ago and since it has gone viral.
-Emma Watson retweeted it (which received over 5,800 retweets since then) and Yahoo!
+My first app, SociaLink, was recently featured in Entrepreneur Magazine (June 2013 Issue), and it has helped us gain a large number of users.
+Also, my newest app company, Apps on the Map, released their first app, Official Cat Beard App, 2 weeks ago, and since it has gone viral.
+Emma Watson retweeted it (which received over 5,800 retweets since then), and Yahoo!
 Entertainment is currently writing an article on it.

 Michael: I would advise them to find what is unique about their business and expose it.
 After you expose your niche, begin sharing it with the world.
-All news sources are looking for something unique to cover and best bet is that if you reach out to them they may cover your story.
+All news sources are looking for something unique to cover, and the best bet is that if you reach out to them, they may cover your story.

 Michael: I started my entrepreneurial journey my freshman year of college.
-My first company that I tried starting was a web-based company and it failed miserably.
-Although it failed, I learned so much from the experience and enjoyed the entrepreneurial lifestyle so I continued to push forward.
-Over the first 2 years of college, I tried many starting several different ventures but all of them crashed and burned.
+The first company that I tried starting was a web-based company, and it failed miserably.
+Although it failed, I learned so much from experience and enjoyed the entrepreneurial lifestyle, so I continued to push forward.
+Over the first 2 years of college, I tried starting several different ventures, but all of them crashed and burned.
 In my 3rd and final year, I started SociaLink and pushed past all my fears to develop the success I knew I had the ability to create.

-Cristian: Do you think starting a business becomes harder with age?
-I mean you have bills to pay and a family to support.
+Do you think starting a business becomes harder with age?
+I mean, you have bills to pay and a family to support.